michP247/metadata_helper/README.md

 # Usage
 Navigate to the img2img tab in the Forge web UI.

-Drag an image that contains generation metadata onto one of the main canvases (e.g., the img2img or Inpaint tabs).
+Drag/Upload an image that contains generation metadata onto one of the main canvases (e.g., the img2img or Inpaint tabs).

 The "Extracted Prompt" textbox in the helper will populate with the prompt from the image.